brexhq/bazel-kotlin-vscode-extension/README.md

 - [ ] Improve performance with large files and especially with growing symbol index.

-## Configuration options
+## Relevant Configuration options

 - `bazelKLS.enabled`: Whether to enable the language server.
-- `bazelKLS.languageServerVersion`: The version of the language server to use.
-Defaults to `v1.3.14-bazel` for now.
 - `bazelKLS.jvmOpts`: The JVM options to use when starting the language server.
 - `bazelKLS.buildFlags`: The bazel flags to be passed to the `bazel build` command during a sync.
+- `bazelKLS.debugAdapter.enabled`: Whether to enable the debug adapter or not.